mrblog/KiraDB/README.md

 Keys and Field names must be alphanumeric strings.
 Field values can be strings, numbers, dates, or full-text fields (more below).
 The Object itself can contain any kind of Java Object, Strings, Dates, Maps, Arrays, etc.

 Each `Record` is an instance of a specific subclass with a class name and record name  that you can use to distinguish different sorts of data.
 For example, we call the high score object a `GameScore` class with the record name `"scores"` (`RECORD_NAME`).
-We recommend that you NameYourClassesLikeThis and nameYourKeysLikeThis, just to keep your code looking pretty.

 To create a new subclass, implement the `Record` interface.
 KiraDB will return instances of the new class for any Object with the specified record name